sickcodes/Docker-OSX/README.md

 /var/lib/docker/overlay2/...../arch/OSX-KVM/home/arch/OSX-KVM/mac_hdd_ng.img
 ```
+# note the container id
+docker ps

 # find your container's root folder
 docker inspect $(docker ps -q --all --filter "ancestor=docker-osx") | grep UpperDir

 # In the folder from the above command, your image is inside ./home/arch/OSX-KVM/mac_hdd_ng.img

-# then sudo cp it somewhere.
-Don't do it while the container is running tho, it bugs out.
+# then sudo cut it somewhere.
+Don't do it while the container is running as you might lose data.

 ```

 # Wipe old images